Looking for a simple but beautiful gift using nature’s beauty? This microwave pressed flower tutorial will help you out!

-Mother’s Day is approaching and if you’re looking for something easy, inexpensive, and beautiful to make with the kids, I have an idea for you: pressed flowers!
-I know what you’re thinking – Mother’s Day is this Sunday and pressing flowers usually requires time.
-Well did you know that you can actually press flowers in the microwave?
+If you’re looking for something easy, inexpensive, and beautiful to make with the kids for Mom, Grandma, or another special person, I have an idea for you: pressed flowers!
+If you’re on a tight timeline, no worries – you can actually press flowers in the microwave!

 Here’s what you’ll need:

 - Fresh cut flowers and foliage of your choice

 - Two stiff pieces of cardboard